tvdboom/ATOM/docs_sources/user_guide.md

  models.
 Just like a sklearn estimator, you can call the prediction methods from a fitted `training` instance, e.g. `atom.predict(X)`.
 Calling the method without specifying a model will use the winning model in the pipeline (under attribute `winner`).
-To use a different model, simply call the method from a `model`, e.g. `atom.KNN.predict(X)`.
+To use a different model, simply call the method from a model, e.g. `atom.KNN.predict(X)`.

-If called from `atom`, the prediction methods will transform the provided data through all the transformers in the pipeline before making the predictions.
+If called from atom, the prediction methods will transform the provided data through all the transformers in the pipeline before making the predictions.
 By default, this excludes outlier handling and balancing the dataset since these steps should only be applied on the training set.
 Use the method's kwargs to select which transformations